Finding/Where are Milestones

 - Our databases are also incorporated in the Historic Environment Records run by Historic England (part of the former English Heritage); look on the Heritage Gateway.

-- If you have information about a new find or a milestone that has been lost, please email the details and any images to email@example.com
+- If you have photographs for our Geograph presence, information about a new find or about a milestone that has been lost, please email the details and any images to John Turner, firstname.lastname@example.org

 - Please note: Much of the information in our databases is provided by volunteers; locations may not be described accurately, environmental conditions change, waymarkers suffer damage or may be restored.
 The Society accepts no liability for the accuracy of such information or for any action resulting from using or relying on such information.